 Rua called himself the Mihāia (Messiah) and claimed to be the successor whose coming had been predicted by the prophet Te Kooti a generation earlier.
 By 1907 around 600 followers had joined him at Maungapōhatu, a model community he had founded on non-violent principles.
 Rua aimed to blend the best of Pākehā practices with Māori customs.
 He established a farming co-operative and a savings bank, and promised his people that their land and their mana would be returned.

 Many Pākehā saw the Maungapōhatu community as subversive and Rua as a disruptive influence.
 Māori politicians like Māui Pōmare and Āpirana Ngata believed that traditional tohunga (spiritual leaders) such as Rua held back Māori progress.

 In 1915 Rua was arrested on charges of illicitly selling alcohol at Maungapōhatu.
 The government was also concerned about his opposition to Tūhoe men enlisting for service in the First World War.
 There were rumours that he openly supported Germany.
-The alcohol issue provided an opportunity to bring Rua into line.
+The alcohol issue was an opportunity to bring him into line.

 Rua was summonsed to appear before the local magistrate on 19 January 1916.
 He excused himself on the grounds that it was harvest time but stated that he would attend the court session scheduled for February.
 This was viewed as contempt and a new warrant was issued for his arrest.
 John Cullen, the commissioner of police, began preparations for an armed police expedition to Maungapōhatu.

 On 2 April 1916 Rua was standing unarmed on the marae waiting to greet the approaching police when a shot was fired.
 In a short exchange of gunfire two Māori were killed, including Toko.
 Senior police officers claimed they had walked into a planned ambush, but the weight of evidence suggests it was the police who fired first.